Vishvamitra: Conflicts with Vasishtha

 Emperor Vishwamitra, the ruler of Bhu Mandala, governed his vast empire for centuries by adhering to Dharma, ensuring peace and prosperity among his people.
 His reign was marked by righteousness, and under his rule, the land flourished.

 One day, while returning from an expedition with an Akshauhini army (21870 elephant + 21870 chariot + 65610 horse + 109350 foot soldiers = 218,700 warriors)—comprising warriors, chariots, horses, and elephants—Vishwamitra happened upon the hermitage of Sage Vasistha Maharishi.
 Out of reverence for the great sage, he halted his journey and decided to visit the ashram.

-Upon his arrival, Sage Vasistha welcomed Vishwamitra with traditional Athidhi Satkara (respecting the guest).
-He offered Padyamu (water to wash his feet), Arghyamu (water to cleanse his hands), and Asanam (a seat to rest).
+Upon his arrival, Sage Vasistha welcomed Vishwamitra with traditional Athithi Satkara(respecting the guest).
+He offered Padyam(water to wash his feet), Arghyam(water to cleanse his hands), and Asanam (a seat to rest).
 The two men exchanged pleasantries and discussed the well-being of their people and the balance of Dharma.

 As the afternoon approached, Vishwamitra expressed his intent to leave, stating that his soldiers remained outside the ashram and had not accompanied him inside.
 However, Vasistha insisted, “O Vishwamitra, you have come all the way here.
 Please accept my Athidhyam (offering of food and hospitality).”

 Vishwamitra humbly declined, saying, “You have already given me the highest respect, offering water, fruits, and your kind words.
 Your love and regard are enough for me.
 I seek nothing more.”

 But Vasistha persisted, stating, “You are an emperor, and my guest.
 You have visited my ashram at the time of meals.
 An Athidhi (guest) is considered equal to Sriman Narayana, the Supreme Divine.
 It is my duty to ensure that no guest leaves my home without receiving Athidhi Satkaryam (complete hospitality).
 Therefore, I shall provide food not only for you but also for your entire Parivaram—your soldiers, attendants, and animals, including your horses and elephants.
 Please accept my offering and leave after satisfying your hunger.”